-In 1913, he married Elizabeth Margaret Campbell (?-1950) at Swan Lake, Manitoba.
-They had two sons and two daughters.
+On 30 October 1918, he married Elizabeth Margaret “Bessie” Campbell (1889-1950) at Swan Lake and they had two sons and two daughters.
 He was a member of the British Medical Association, Canadian Medical Association, and Manitoba Medical Association (President, 1932-1933).
 He served as Secretary of the Southern Manitoba Medical Society.
-He was a member of the Knights of Pythias.
-Presbyterian.
-Liberal.
+He was a member of the Knights of Pythias, Presbyterian church, and Liberal party.
 His recreations included curling and tennis.
 He was given an honorary doctorate by the University of Manitoba in 1956.

 Attestion papers, Canadian Expeditionary Force, Library and Archives Canada.